HarshalBhosle/iot_sensor/README.md

 ## ⬇️ Installation

-create a folder with the name and then on cmd of code editor initialize node and install the required dependencies of [node](https://nodejs.org/en).
+Create a project directory, navigate into it, and initialize the [Node.js](https://nodejs.org/en) application.
+Install the required dependencies using npm.
 ```bash
 npm init -y
 npm install express mongoose dotenv cors mqtt